Walk along the Severn Estuary to cross the Severn Bridge.

 But I wasn’t initially amused!

-The day was hot, Wales was still a good eight kilometres away, and I was facing an unknown (and long) diversion without much helpful information.
+I was starting to feel the impact of a very hot day, Wales was still a good eight kilometres away, and I was facing an unknown (and long) diversion without much helpful information.
 So I did what any hardy, committed adventurer would do.

 I accepted the offer of a lift from my friend.